 Discovery has long been rooted in the history of EPCOT Center and I think it can be brought back to the forefront.
 The biggest take away I have from EPCOT Center is the iconic line penned by Imagineer/beach boy Tom Fitzgerald: “If we can dream it, we can do it.”
 This line from Horizons plays up the human desire for exploration, adventure and discovery.
 A re-imagined park that plays up the human desire to dream, discover and explore is certainly a unifying theme that is both specific in framework yet grand in scale.

 This concept was already at the forefront of a previously proposed Future World overhaul that was to take place over a decade ago.
 That concept, dubbed Project Gemini included attraction changes as well as a new name for the land, “Discoveryland”.
-While I’m not in love with the name itself, Discoveryland as a concept is extremely intriguing.
+While I’m more partial to a name like “Discovery Expo”, Discoveryland as a concept is extremely intriguing.

 By shifting focus to “Discovery” and away from the future solves an additional problem that EPCOT Center faced from day one: the future gets old really quickly.
 As a concept, discovery is broad enough to allow for things in our past, present and future.
 Existing attractions like Spaceship Earth and Living with the Land address all three, but new attractions don’t always have to look forward.